 Otherwise, we’ll look specifically at pricing, onboarding/user experience, design features, technical features, marketing features, and customer support.

-Comparing pricing among Squarespace, Weebly and Wix is tough because their tiers are completely different.
-Weebly tiers based on technical and ecommerce features.
-Squarespace tiers based on number of pages and extras.
+Comparing pricing among Squarespace, Weebly and Wix can be tough because their tiers are completely different.
+Weebly has tiers based on technical and eCommerce features.
+Squarespace has tiers based the on the number of pages and extras.
 Wix has several tiers based on a wide range of factors.
 And both Wix and Weebly have free plans.

-The short version is that Weebly offers the most feature value and fewest real caps at each tier followed by Squarespace.
-Weebly’s cheap tier is a particularly attractive tier for most small business and personal sites.
+The short version is that Weebly offers the most features for the price and fewest real caps at each tier.
+Weebly’s starter tier is a particularly attractive tier for most small business and personal sites.

-Squarespace offers solid value on each tier and is particularly competitive with Weebly on the top tier.
+Squarespace offers solid value on each tier and is particularly competitive with Weebly on the top tier due to the included SSL certificates and advanced features.

 *Reminder – these costs are all very different than if you are looking at building your own site with WordPress or a something else.
-Part of the point of website builders is the bundled pricing.
-It’s possible to get a custom website with unlimited functionality for much cheaper if you build it yourself.
+Part of the point of website builders is the bundled pricing where hosting and software costs are added together – and are priced per site.
+It’s possible to get many custom websites with unlimited functionality for much cheaper if you build it yourself using separate hosting & software.

 Onboarding & User Experience